eoncarlyle/januaryplayground/README.md

   - Reserve for recording trades?
 - The arbiter of time is the app module
   - No times sent by the client are to be trusted
+- Doing the markets transactions over websockets doesn't make sense, these are a better fit for request/response

 ## Previous Topic Notes